ysc2229-s1-23/DSA-Final-Project-Pathfinding-Algorithms/README.md

 - a_star_test.py: Test Cases for A* Algorithm using grid examples from hold_val.py.
 - bfs_test.py: Test Cases for BFS Algorithm using grid examples from hold_val.py.
 - dijkstra_test.py: Test Cases for Dijkstra Algorithm using grid examples from hold_val.py.
-- fringe_test.py: Test Cases for Fringe Algorithm (only simple tests due to slight error in code)
+- fringe_test.py: Test Cases for Fringe Algorithm using grid examples from hold_val.py.
-- integration_test.py: Comparing results across A*, BFS, and Dijkstra Algorithm (shortest path)
+- integration_test.py: Comparing results across A*, BFS, and Dijkstra Algorithm (shortest path).

 main.py (FILE) --> Run this file to activate the pygame visualizer